I must admit I've never seen them, but there are supposed to be so-called dead man's switches on trains.

 For example, I use it at my desk: If the socket for the desk is switched on, the SmartHome reacts to the regularly sent info messages of a Tasmota device (connected to the socket) and automatically switches on the heating in the study.
 As soon as the desk is switched off again, the regular info messages remain off and the SmartHome switches the heating on.

-This example explains how to use the status messages of a Tasmota device.
-This is because they send a status message to the standard topic “tele/NAME/STATE” at an adjustable interval – five minutes by default.
-This will then turn on another Tasmota lamp.
-If the original Tasmota device does not send a signal for more than five minutes - five minutes and ten seconds to be precise - the Tasmota lamp will be switched off again.
+So this example explains how to exploit the status messages of a Tasmota device for this purpose.
+Because these send a status message to the standard topic "tele/NAME/STATE" in an adjustable interval - by default five minutes.
+This then turns on a different Tasmota lamp.
+If the original Tasmota device does not send a signal for longer than five minutes - five minutes and ten seconds to be exact - the Tasmota lamp is switched off again.

 How to do this is explained in the following article.